SamYouatt/Python-Sodoku-Solver/README.md

 # Python-Sodoku-Solver
-Uses backtracking to solve a sodoku, created in Python with gui using PyGame
+Uses backtracking to solve a randomised sodoku puzzle, created in Python with gui using PyGame

+## How to use
+Each time the game is launched, a new randomised puzzle is created.

+To enter a temporary value simply __click__ in the square and type your number.

+To finalise this number hit __enter__.

+To solve the puzzle simply hit __space__.